Leveraging Multi-Modal Information to Enhance Dataset Distillation: Method

-One of the main challenges in integrating multi-modal data is the absence of ground truth annotations in large-scale datasets, requiring automated generation methods.
-To address this, we utilize state-of-the-art pretrained models to generate captions, bounding boxes, and segmentation masks, following the approach introduced in InstanceDiffusion~\cite{wang2024instancediffusion}, a recent text-based image generation framework.
-Figure~\ref{fig:annotations} provides an example of the generated annotations.
+Integrating multi-modal data into vision tasks holds great promise, but it is often hindered by the absence of ground truth annotations in large-scale datasets.
+To overcome this limitation, we employ advanced pretrained models to automatically generate rich annotations, including captions, bounding boxes, and segmentation masks.
+These annotations provide the necessary semantic and spatial context to enable effective multi-modal learning.
+An example of the generated annotations is shown in Figure~\ref{fig:annotations}.

-As a preliminary step, we generate all labels for each image to establish a broad semantic understanding.
-To achieve this, we employ the Recognize Anything Model (RAM)~\cite{zhang2024recognize}, a strong image-tagging model capable of detecting and assigning multiple labels to an image.
-RAM is trained on diverse datasets and optimized for zero-shot recognition, making it well-suited for large-scale image labeling without requiring manual annotations.
-By leveraging RAM, we obtain a rich set of class labels that accurately describe the objects and scenes within each image.

-To generate bounding boxes for individual objects within an image, we apply Grounded Segment Anything (Grounded-SAM)~\cite{ren2024grounded}, a model that integrates object grounding with segmentation.
-Grounded-SAM is particularly useful for detecting and localizing multiple objects within an image, even in cases where predefined class labels are unavailable.
-Once the bounding boxes are obtained, we refine the segmentation by utilizing the Segment Anything Model (SAM)~\cite{kirillov2023segment} to generate pixel-wise masks for each detected object.

-To generate descriptive captions, we employ BLIP-V2~\cite{li2023blip}, a state-of-the-art Vision-Language Model (VLM) designed for multi-modal understanding.
-BLIP-V2 is trained on large-scale vision-language datasets and is capable of generating coherent and contextually relevant textual descriptions for visual inputs.
-By feeding the cropped object instances into BLIP-V2, we obtain instance-level captions that describe each detected object.
-These captions are then processed using CLIP~\cite{radford2021learning} to generate corresponding caption features.